mobitroll/kahoot-quill/README.md

 ### 2. Run release script

-Do this on your local machine, from the base kahoot-quill directory. **Please note that any uncommitted changes in the directory will be removed, as the release script runs `git clean`.**
+Do this on your local machine, from the base kahoot-quill directory. **Please note that any uncommitted changes in the directory will be removed, as the release script runs `git reset --hard HEAD`.**

 ```
 ./release.sh a.b.c